cheshire137/cleverhubot/README.md

 ### Colors

-`hubot color purple` will display message in Slack with the hex and RGB color codes for the given color.
+`hubot color purple` will display messages in Slack with the hex and RGB color codes for the given color.
 Pass it color names, hex values, RGB values, and other formats.
 Uses [TinyColor](https://github.com/bgrins/TinyColor) for parsing.

+`hubot colors` will generate random colors for you.
+You can pass a number up to 6 to generate that many colors, e.g., `hubot colors 3`.
+You can also pass one of green, blue, random, red, orange, yellow, purple, pink, or monochrome to generate specific kinds of colors, e.g., `hubot colors pink`

+### Disapproval

+Hubot disapproves of things.

 ## How to Deploy to Heroku